Mahdi2c/BrightNetwork/README.md

 -First the algorithm checks if the finish coordinate is further left, or further right. <br>
 -If its further left, it will go 1 square left (provided there is no obstacle), if it is further right it will go 1 square right. <br>
--Afterward it goes in that direction, it will check if is stepping on an obstacle, if it is, it will go back to its starting point. <br>
+-Afterward it goes in that direction, it will check if it is stepping on an obstacle, if it is, it will go back to its starting point. <br>
 -This means the algorithm now learns that there is an obstacle in that direction, so now it will choose whether to go up or down. <br>
 -It will now instead check if it can move up or down. <br>
--The same process for left and right, is then used for the up and down algorithim. <br>
+-The same process for the left and right algorithm, is then used for the up and down algorithim. <br>
 -This whole algorithm is placed in a while loop, so it will eventually find its path. <br>

 ![alt text](https://github.com/Mahdi2c/storage/blob/master/BrightNetwork/1.jpg)